Are you feeling like life sucks right now?

 A variety of things can make life sucky, like death, finances, job loss, physical and mental health issues, and other personal tragedies.

 Why is it that when we try to make those things better, life sucks just a little more?

 Life can be hard, and it often seems like “when it rains, it pours,” but don’t let it get you down!

 “Life is amazing.
 Even when it sucks, it is amazing, and we should be grateful for every moment.” — Hal Elrod

 The biological reason “life sucks”

 “Our brains are wired to scout for the bad stuff,” says psychologist and author Rick Hanson.

-Our brains are on high alert, fixating on the perceived threat, and trying to ensure our survival.
+Our brains are on high alert, fixating on the perceived threat and trying to ensure survival.